MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-al-profiler-overview.md

 To investigate further, the **Self-time** and **Total time** columns are important indicators of where time is spent in the code.
 The **Self-time** is the amount of time spent in the method only, excluding any calls out of the method.
 The **Total time** is the amount of **Self-time** *plus* any calls out of the method.
 On *bottom-up* graphs the **Total time** and **Self-time** columns are sortable.
 Clicking them will first sort them *ascending*, clicking again will sort them *descending*.

-**Hit count** shows the number of times a specific method was called.
+**Hit count** is only available on *top-down* graphs and shows the number of times a specific method was called.
 Time spent is aggregated.

 ### Filtering